manishkgarg/fares-api/README.md

 ## Introduction

-This project is an RESTful API project in order to retrieve fare price based on origin/destination input codes which is consuming mocked services like oauth token & fares API from backend.
+This project is an RESTful API project in order to retrieve fare price based on origin/destination input codes which consumes running mocked services like oauth token & fares API from backend.

-Other endpoint is to retrieve airport details based on input code which will be consuming mocked services like oauth token & airports API from backend.
+Second endpoint is to retrieve airports JSON information details which will consumes mocked services like oauth token & airports API from backend.

+Third API is to provide statistics information for above API hits like count(requests processed)
+count(OK response status code) count(4xx response)
+count(5xx response)
+min(ResponseTime)
+max(ResponseTime)
+average(ResponseTime)

 ## Key Features

 	Spring Boot v2.0.4.RELEASE Application
 	Java 8 features
-	H2 in-memory Database
+	MongoDB Atlas Version 4.2.11 Database
+	Rest API using reactive Programming
 	Centralized Exception Handling
 	Single Error JSON Bean
-	Input validations
+	Input validations with proper Regex
 	log4j2 with Rolling file appender
-	Junits
+	JUnits

 ## Build the project

 Build the jar by using below command in root folder.

-	mvn clean package
+	mvn clean install

 ## Run FareApiApplication(Main class) as a Java application from eclipse